-The World’s Most Feared Terror Group and its Shadow on South Asia
+The World’s Most Feared Terror Group and Its Shadow on South Asia

 As early as 2014, after the fall of Mosul, maps of ISIS showing a desire to take over South Asia started to appear on social media.
 But how far has that borne fruit?
 Or has it always been more of an ill-conceived chimera?

-One of the shortcomings of our understanding of ISIS in India-and indeed in South Asia-is that neither the media nor public discourse seems to know what ISIS itself is.
+One of the shortcomings of our understanding of ISIS in India-and indeed in South Asia-is that neither the media nor the public discourse seems to know what ISIS itself is.
 The militant group has eclipsed Al Qaeda to become the most feared terror group in the West, and it continues to expand its influence, despite losing the territory it had captured.
 And yet, its shadow on South Asia has not been grasped quite as clearly.